ThomasScialom/QuestEval/README.md

 # QuestEval

+***Note:** this is the branch for GEM: QuestEval does not support multilingual right now in GEP but you can do multilingual evaluation in the main branch.*

-QuestEval is a quest for an **NLG metric** to assess if two different inputs contain the same information.
+QuestEval is an **NLG metric** to assess if two different inputs contain the same information.
 The metric, based on Question Generation and Answering can deal with **multimodal** and **multilingual** inputs.
 It is the result from an (on-going) international collaboration, and so far it tackles various tasks:

 - [Summarization](#summarization)